hashicorp/terraform-provider-aws/website/docs/r/elasticache_cluster.html.markdown

 * `apply_immediately` - (Optional) Whether any database modifications are applied immediately, or during the next maintenance window.
 Default is `false`.
 See [Amazon ElastiCache Documentation for more information.](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_ModifyCacheCluster.html).
 * `auto_minor_version_upgrade` - (Optional) Specifies whether minor version engine upgrades will be applied automatically to the underlying Cache Cluster instances during the maintenance window.
-  Only supported for engine types `"redis"` and `"valkey"` and if the engine version is 6 or higher.
+  Only supported for engine type `"redis"` and if the engine version is 6 or higher.
   Defaults to `true`.
 * `availability_zone` - (Optional) Availability Zone for the cache cluster.
 If you want to create cache nodes in multi-az, use `preferred_availability_zones` instead.
 Default: System chosen Availability Zone.
 Changing this value will re-create the resource.
 * `az_mode` - (Optional, Memcached only) Whether the nodes in this Memcached node group are created in a single Availability Zone or created across multiple Availability Zones in the cluster's region.
 Valid values for this parameter are `single-az` or `cross-az`, default is `single-az`.
 If you want to choose `cross-az`, `num_cache_nodes` must be greater than `1`.